 • Imfinzi (Durvalumab)

-Clinical trials for Non Small Cell Lung Cancer
+Advanced Cancer Drugs, Breakthrough Treatments and Clinical Trials from Around the World for Non Small Cell Lung Cancer

 - The existing therapies used on stage 4 metastatic lung cancer are not curative, and this is a source to the need for innovative and effective treatment strategies in order to fight the disease.